-Apple has announced the iPhone Upgrade Programme.
-It's like a monthly-installment plan that will let you buy a new, unlocked iPhone from Apple and upgrade to the latest model every year.
-Major US carriers already offer similar upgrade plans, but with this initiative, Apple is in control.
+Apple's iPhone Upgrade Programme is a monthly-instalment plan that will let you buy a new, unlocked iPhone from Apple and upgrade to the latest model every year.

 What is Apple's iPhone Upgrade Programme?

 Apple's iPhone Upgrade Programme is similar to the programmes from networks including O2, EE and Verizon in the US where they let you upgrade your flagship phone on a regular basis (usually every year when the successor device launches).

 How does the iPhone upgrade programme differ from a contract?